Women In Tech: How We Help Bridge the Gap

 The under-representation of women and girls in the IT workforce and education is not something new.
-Too little light has been shed on this problem, and the issue still persists today.
+Too little light has been shed on this problem, and the issue persists today.

 It’s ironic to think that the first programmer, Ada Lovelace, was a woman.
-In fact, in the most recent years that programming has come to popularity, women dominated the workplace.
-They played a big role in shaping the field of computing.
-Those who are in it today are important players.
+In fact, in the most recent years, that programming has come to popularity, women dominated the workplace.
+They played a significant role in shaping the field of computing.
+Those who are in it today are essential players.
 But still, the gender gap has steadily grown.

 What happened along the way?

 Personal computers were introduced to Filipino homes and offices.
 However, personal computers marketed as a pastime – for boys.
 Societal notions of the IT world being a “boys’ club” often discouraged girls.

 Quantopian is a trading platform based on crowdsourced algorithms that conducted a study.
 The results showed that companies led by women perform three times better.

 Women today hold only 25% of the total percentage of computing professions.
 74% of senior high students express interest in STEM.
 But those who decide to be software engineers are only 16% of that number.
 Deterred are the girls.

 Information failures affect the decision of young girls to enter and stay in STEM fields.
 Young girls can take advantage of the underlying opportunities in the IT industry in the future.
-That is possible if the foundation of STEM careers are laid today.
+That is possible if the foundation of STEM careers is laid today.

 The problem is not that women are not capable of having an enormous supply of ideas to create and to code or to provide ingenious IT solutions to the world today.

-We have come to know Isabel Sieh, a Filipino 13-year old girl who became the founder of Girls Will Code and Jean Yang, the Innovator Under 35 who invented her own programming language with privacy baked in.
+We have come to know Isabel Sieh.
+She is a Filipino 13-year old girl who became the founder of Girls Will Code and Jean Yang, the Innovator Under 35 who invented her programming language with privacy baked in.